tiagoporto/generator-swill-boilerplate/README.md

 * Compresses Images
 * Generates Sprites with .png
 * Generates Sprites with .svg and a .png to fallback
-* Analyzes CSS with csslint
+* Analyzes CSS with CSS Lint
 * Prefixes CSS with Autoprefixer
 * Compiles Sass or Stylus (Catch the Stylus error and direct shows on the page, as in Sass)
 * Concatenates And Minifies Scripts